guoyu07/cmp_app_server/README.md

 # cmp app server

-In short, the "cmp-app-server" is a webserver built base on latest php +swoole extension.
+In short, the "cmp-app-server" is a webserver base on latest php7 +swoole extenstion.

 * By using swoole_http_server to forward web request to php-fpm, we now have a full engine web engine in pure php
-* It's dockerized, which means we can have a very flexible and scable application server deployment.
+* When dockerized, can have a very flexible and scable application server production deployment.
-* CMP (cmpTech.inf) and many other PHP framework is tested and run fluently
+* CMP (http://cmpTech.info) and many other PHP framework is tested compatible
 * for more information, please refer to [CmpAppServer Wiki](https://github.com/cmptech/cmp_app_server/wiki)

 ## Docker Mode